JuanVDW/PCNSE/Interface-Configuration.md

   * Multiple SDR's can be configured
   * Route with lowest metric will be installed in the forwarding table
   * Path Monitoring can be used to determine if the route is usable
-  * If ath Monitoring detects a failure, FW will switch to the higher metric route until the lower metric path is restored.
+  * If path monitoring detects a failure, FW will switch to the higher metric route until the lower metric path is restored.
   * Path Monitoring can be configured under: Network > Virtual Routers > Static Routes > Add
     * On the bottom of the static route configuration, click the check on Path Monitoring
     * Multiple failure conditions can be added.
 Single or multiple source/dest entries can be set as criteria.
 Select either 'any' or 'all' when configuring more than one condition.
     * Set interval for ping interval and ping counts
   * If the lowest metric link fails monitoring, and then is restored, the 'Preemptive hold time' setting will be the timeout that the firewall will wait before failing traffic back to the lower metric link.
 This is defaulted to 2 minutes, but can be changed.
 * Troubleshooting Routing
-  * The 'More Runtime Stats' on the Network > Virtual Routers page will pull up a new screen to show the stats on the current VR.
+  * The 'More Runtime Stats' on the Network > Virtual Routers page will pull up a new screen to show the stats on the current VR
   * Routing and Route table has all known routes (RIB)
   * Forwarding Table has all routes of where traffic will be forwarded to (FIB)
   * Static Route Monitoring tab will show the status of all Path Monitors configured